 Fraud is defined as an intentional deception designated to obtain a benefit or advantage or to cause some benefit that is due to be denied.
-Fraud can also involve reckless misrepresentations (intent is not required).
+Fraud can also involve reckless misrepresentations (intent is not required - it can be intentional or unintentional).